I think my child may have a special educational need, who can help me with this at Tanfield School?

 Autistic Spectrum Disorder (ASD) Provision

 Any pupil who has Autistic Spectrum Disorder (ASD) or communication difficulties can be amongst our most vulnerable learners.
-At Tanfield; pupils are fully integrated into the mainstream curriculum with support available from Learning Support Assistants (LSA) and the Special Educational Needs Coordinator (SENCO).
+At Tanfield; pupils are fully integrated into the mainstream curriculum with support available from Higher Level Teaching Assistants (HLTA), Teaching Assistants (TA) and the Special Educational Needs and Disability Coordinator (SENDCO).
 Staff receive regularly continued professional development on how best to support students with ASD or communication difficulties so that they can provide strategies of support within the school day.
-A learning support base is provided at lunch times as a quiet area with activities to help support students during this unstructured time of the day.
+The Link is a base which provides a quiet area with activities to help support students during unstructured times of the day.

-If your child was suffering from an illness or injury that kept them off school for a prolonged period of time we provide support through the Education Healthcare Needs team where a tutor can work with your child at home and support them with their reintegration back into school.
+If your child was suffering from an illness or injury that kept them off school for a prolonged period of time we provide support through the Education Health Needs team where a tutor can work with your child and support them with their reintegration back into school.

 The Learning Support Team work closely with the following professionals in order to provide the highest levels of support for pupils with a Special Educational Need.